corrreia/cf_ai_disagree_bot/PROMPTS.md

 show to the right on assistant messages and to the left on user messages, outside the card

 wrap text when a very long word or sequence of characters is sent

+i have also added the system prompt to the wrangler, add it to the agent
 ```